Online colleges in Indiana are abundant as the state is highly committed to establishing one of the best higher education systems in the country.

 Goshen College is accredited by the Higher Learning Commission.

-Huntington University offers online undergraduate degree programs for adult learners and nontraditional students.
+Huntington University offers online undergraduate degree programs designed for adult learners and nontraditional students.

 Students can earn an entire degree or complete a degree they’ve already started.
 The school offers online programs for an Associate in Organizational Management and a Certificate in TESOL and EL.
 HU offers online bachelor’s degree programs in business administration, marketing, psychology, and not-for-profit leadership.